TimeDelta/learning-to-learn/README.md

     - Fitness for each member is then aggregated across evaluated combinations
     - Look for gene combinations common to high performing individuals in species to find useful things to propagate across species
     - Use a boolean on each new species that prevents it from full collapse for the first X generations (minimum population of Y) to ensure time for innovation
-  - Surrogate-Assisted Evolution (Guided Search): To accelerate the search through this combinatorially increasing space, a Self-Compressing Directed Acyclic Graph Variational Autoencoder (SCDAGVAE) is integrated into the evolutionary loop that uses the continuous latent representation to predict well performing DAGs based on all those seen so far and their associated fitnesses.
-The SCDAGVAE is regularized by the MSE of the predictive model that estimates fitness from the latent code.
-This allows performing guided offspring generation by optimizing the metrics over the latent space then decoding.
-Specifically, each generation, half of the offspring are produced by standard genetic operations (mutation/crossover on the individuals’ graphs), and the other half are generated by latent space optimization.
-The use of both guided and unguided offspring balances exploitation and exploration.
-By guiding evolution with a model that learns the landscape of the search space, better solutions can be found with fewer evaluations.
 - To allow for reinforcement, supervised and unsupervised learning in the same network, there will be at least five special input nodes (likely more).
 One will represent reward for reinforcement learning.
 For each output node, include an extra input node for that node’s loss (minimum of one node).
 The remaining three in the minimum set are to signify which of these learning types should be used.
 - Set aside a held out data set (equal distribution across every task) to ensure generalization of final learner
 - Basic reinforcement learning tasks necessary for a cognitive map of task space [38](#references)